 See this, says Shigeru Hasegawa, shop manager at kitchen store Kama Asa.
 He holds out a knife and rests a ruler across it at right angles.
 You peer at the slight gap in between.
 The blade has a subtle hollow, a concave.
 So when you are cutting something like daikon very thinly, he says, the slices don’t suck up against the steel.

 It’s not something many would notice.
 Like the fact Japanese knives are sharpened mostly on one edge only.
-You use them with a pulling motion, Hasegawa says.
+Hasegawa says, You use them with a pulling motion.
 He demonstrates on the counter, pulling a Japanese blade.
 Slicing through cells.
-That clean cut is what gives the sheen to your maguro sashimi, he says.
+He says, That clean cut is what gives the sheen to your maguro sashimi.
 Now he demonstrates pushing a Western knife.
 Putting some strength into it.
 Forcing the ingredient apart.
 Well, that can be okay for some things, he says.

 He says, Washoku, Japanese food, is all about kirikuchi.
 About cutting.

-Like most stores along Kappabashi, Kama Asa started about a hundred years ago.
-It sold metal cauldrons – kama.
-In those days, the street was strictly for professionals, says Hasegawa.
-I heard if you were a home cook, they’d laugh you out of here.
-He used to be a kitchenware distributor, and joined Kama Asa about 40 years ago.
-That’s when the shop got serious about knives.
-Today, half of the two-part store split across a narrow laneway is almost entirely occupied by gleaming blades.
+Like most stores along Kappabashi, Kama Asa started about a hundred years ago, selling metal cauldrons – kama.
+The street was strictly for professionals then.
+Hasegawa says, If you were a home cook, they’d laugh you out of here.
+He used to be a kitchenware distributor, and joined the store about 40 years ago.
+That’s when the owner became serious about knives.
+Kama Asa today is in two stores split across a narrow laneway.

-We wondered how to grow the business, Hasegawa says of the old days.
+He says, We put a lot of effort into growing the business.
 I said we should start engraving people’s names on knives in the shop.
 It’s something I learned at my previous company.
 No one else on Kappa was doing it.

-What’s the most memorable thing I’ve been asked to engrave?
-Maybe Aniki, Ganbatte!
+Asked what’s the most memorable thing he’s been asked to engrave, he says maybe, Aniki, Ganbatte!
 Go for it, Big Brother!
 Or Hyaku Seki Kantou – something like, May You Always Reach With a Hundred-foot Pole.
 Or another, Don’t Let Your Potatoes Out of Sight.

 Hasegawa says prices are relatively cheap because the shop doesn’t push itself so much as a brand.
 Unlike other stores, most of the knives are not marked with the shop name.
-The aim is to keep the focus on the craftsmen – the people in Sakai and Seki who actually make the knives.
+The aim is to keep the focus on the craftsmen – people in the traditional centres of Sakai and Seki.

 He’s a bit of a showman.
 Well, you have to be, he says.
 If you’re buying a nice shirt, wouldn’t you like the staff to make a bit of fuss?

 Every time you pass you see overseas shoppers here.
 Hasegawa says he and colleagues including white-haired veteran Masakazu Iinuma might serve up to 50 a day from Europe and Asia.
-A saleswoman named Marina speaks English and French.
-She and other staff are showing knives in France.
+If you speak only English or French, an energetic woman named Marina will help you.
+She and other staff are also demonstrating Japanese knives in France.

 But you’d have to say he is the soul of the store.
 He always seems to be here, stationed in the window, sharpening blades, repairing knives, hammering names.
 He’s a bit of a showman.
 Well, you have to be, he says.
 If you’re buying a nice shirt, wouldn’t you like the staff to make a bit of fuss, give you some service?